 They did this by offering a user-friendly interface, effective security, and good support.
 Their hosting plans start from $30 per month and come with many great features such as free website migrations, daily backups, and website staging.

-In this article I would like to take a closer look at Kinsta and show you what the company has to offer.
+In this review, I will take a closer look at Kinsta and show you what the company has to offer.

 Mark Gavalda launched Kinsta in December 2013.